hackbinghamton/CloudComputingWorkshop/Serverless/BuildingAServerlessWebsite.md

 7. Let's test our method.
 In the following screen, click "test" and add a request body with the format `{"image_url": "<url>"}`.
 If all goes well, you'll receive a status code of 200.
     <Image Here>
+8. Lastly, we'll need to deploy our API for the changes to take effect.
+Go to **Actions** and select **Deploy API**.
+Create a new stage with the name `prod` and hit deploy.

 ## Creating the Fridge Webpage